Tanga Loa: New Japan Pro-Wrestling (2016–2024)

 After the 2020 Pandemic, Guerrillas of Destiny would make their return to Japan as participants of the World Tag League.
 They would win the tournament for the first time after defeating FinJuice in the finals.
 They would go on to win an IWGP Tag Team Title match at the Tokyo Dome for the first time, defeating champions Dangerous Tekkers (Taichi & Zack Sabre Jr.) after Loa hit 'ApeSh*t' (a Sitout Reverse Piledriver) on Taichi after 19 minutes & 18 seconds.
 They lost the championships back to the Dangerous Tekkers on June 1.
+On June 1,2022 Tanga Loa suffered an injury to his right knee, it is later confirmed by his brother, Tama, that Loa suffered a torn MCL on his right knee.
+He underwent successful operation but missed out the remainder of 2022.
+Loa returned to NJPW in July 2023, competing in the annual G1 Climax tournament.
+Loa competed in the B Block, finishing with 6 points and therefore failing to advance to the quarterfinals.

+On March 31, 2024, at Road to Sakura Genesis, he wrestled his final NJPW match, challenging for the KOPW trophy in a losing effort to The Great O-Khan.

 Consejo Mundial de Lucha Libre (2016)

 On June 1, 2016, the Mexican Consejo Mundial de Lucha Libre (CMLL) promotion announced Roa and Tonga as participants in the 2016 International Gran Prix.
 On June 24, Roa, Tonga and Sam Adonis defeated Atlantis, Diamante Azul and Volador Jr. in Arena México.
 On July 1, Roa took part in the 2016 International Gran Prix, from which he was eliminated by Último Guerrero.